Musselman High School: Band program

-The Musselman "Marching Applemen" band is successful under the guidance of band director Michael T. Knepper.
-It has won multiple competitions and competed at the national level, earning several honors including both 2nd and 4th place titles in the TOB Atlantic Coast Championships on four separate occasions, eleven Chapter Championships, and a 7th place title at the USBands national championships hosted by the Cadets The Cadets Drum and Bugle Corps.
+The Musselman "Marching Applemen" band has won multiple competitions and competed at the national level, earning several honors including both 2nd and 4th place titles in the TOB Atlantic Coast Championships on four occasions, eleven Chapter Championships, and a 7th place title at the USBands national championships hosted by the Cadets The Cadets Drum and Bugle Corps.

 Feeder schools

 Students entering Musselman High School come from both Musselman Middle School, located in Inwood, and Mountain Ridge Middle School, located in nearby Gerrardstown, West Virginia.
 Musselman Middle School eighth grade students are invited to participate in some of the freshman athletics and programs at Musselman High School.